Near Enid in Garfield County, Oklahoma — The American South (West South Central)

 Erected by Robert L. (Bob) Klemme, Pellow Monuments.

 Location.
 36° 29.999′ N, 97° 52.355′ W. Marker is near Enid, Oklahoma, in Garfield County.
 Marker is at the intersection of U.S. 60 and Cottonwood Lane, on the right when traveling north on U.S. 60.
+Marker is about 2 miles north of Enid.
 Touch for map.
-Marker is about 2 miles north of Enid.
 Marker is in this post office area: Enid OK 73701, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 11 miles of this marker, measured as the crow flies.
-The Chisholm Trail (approx. 2˝ miles away); Government Springs Jesse Chisholm (approx. 10.3 miles away).
+At least 3 other markers are within The Chisholm Trail (approx. 2½ miles away); Government Springs (approx. 7.4 miles away); Jesse Chisholm (approx. 10.3 miles away).

 Also see . . .
 The Missouri Compromise - Wikipedia.
 (Submitted on May 30, 2012, by Bill Pfingsten of Bel Air, Maryland.)